Lauszus/Nucleo_F446RE_USBHost/README.md

 I recommend using the [Mini variant of the USB Host Shield](http://shop.tkjelectronics.dk/product_info.php?products_id=45).
 In order to connect the Nucleo board you should follow the following [guide](https://www.circuitsathome.com/mcu/teensy-3-0-now-supported-by-the-usb-host-library).

+The [wiki](https://github.com/Lauszus/Nucleo_F446RE_USBHost/wiki) contains some information on how to setup a project from scratch.

 For more information send me an email at <lauszus@gmail.com>.